-You can also get free renting information and advice, as well as a Family violence protection tenancy kit from the Tenants Union of Victoria (TUV) on 03 9416 2577 or from the TUV website.
+You can also get free renting information and advice, as well as a Family violence protection tenancy kit from Tenants Victoria on 03 9416 2577 or from the Tenants Victoria website.

-For more information and a list of support agencies that can help you, visit the Department of Justice and Regulations' Family Violence page.
+For more information and a list of support agencies that can help you, visit the Department of Justice and Community Safety's Family Violence page.